Home

 Publications

-Here are quick links to my current CV and Resume (last updated March 2019)
+Here is a quick link to my Resume (last updated March 2019)

 CONFERENCE PRESENTATIONS

 Wilkerson, M., Shareff, R., & Lanouette, K. (2019, July).
 Learning to transform data: A longitudinal interview study.
-Paper to be presented at the Eleventh International Research Forum on Statistical Reasoning, Thinking, and Literacy (SRTL-11).
+Paper presented at the Eleventh International Research Forum on Statistical Reasoning, Thinking, and Literacy (SRTL-11).

 Shareff, R. A network of development: A comparative study of agro-science units in a rural Honduran secondary curriculum.
 Presented as part of E. Murphy-Graham (Chair) & P. Blikstein (Discussant), Effective teaching in rural schools: examining local knowledge, sustainable development, and scientific agency within a multi-national curricular program.
 Paper session at the 2019 meeting of the Comparative & International Education Society (CIES), San Francisco, CA, USA.
 April 14-18.
 [PDF]